rust-lang/blog.rust-lang.org/content/inside-rust/this-development-cycle-in-cargo-1.92.md

 ).

 `build-dir` ([docs](https://doc.rust-lang.org/cargo/reference/build-cache.html)),
-split out of `target-dir` in Cargo 1.91, was modeled off of Cargo script but implemented independently.
+which split out of `target-dir` in Cargo 1.91, was modeled off of Cargo script but implemented independently.
 In [#16073](https://github.com/rust-lang/cargo/pull/16073),
 Cargo script switched to using `build-dir = "{cargo-cache-home}/build/{workspace-path-hash}"`